The coolest Target home products under $100 - CNN Underscored

 Project 62 28-Inch Round Decorative Wall Mirror ($60; target.com)

 You know what would look absolutely perfect hanging above your dresser?
 This beloved wall mirror.
-With more than 1,200 positive reviews and 4.6-star rating, this circular mirror is a winner because it’s chic, simple and cheap.
-More to know: It comes in four hues: white, black, brass and silver.
+With more than 1,200 positive reviews and a 4.6-star rating, this circular mirror is a winner because it’s chic, simple and cheap.
+More to know?
+It comes in four hues: white, black, brass and silver.

 Opalhouse Quilted Velvet Round Throw Pillow ($20; target.com)